-- (1) Means a small business concern-- - (i) Not less than 51 percent of which is owned by one or more servicedisabled veterans or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more service-disabled veterans; and - (ii) The management and daily business operations of which are controlled by one or more service-disabled veterans or, in the case of a service-disabled veteran with permanent and severe disability, the spouse or permanent caregiver of such veteran. - (2) Service-disabled veteran means a veteran, as defined in 38 U.S.C.
+- (1) Means a small business concern-- - Not less than 51 percent of which is owned by one or more servicedisabled veterans or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more service-disabled veterans; and - (ii) The management and daily business operations of which are controlled by one or more service-disabled veterans or, in the case of a service-disabled veteran with permanent and severe disability, the spouse or permanent caregiver of such veteran. - (2) Service-disabled veteran means a veteran, as defined in 38 U.S.C.
 101(2), with a disability that is service-connected, as defined in 38 U.S.C.
 101(16).
 "Small business concern" means a small business as defined pursuant to Section 3 of the Small Business Act and relevant regulations promulgated pursuant thereto.

-[&]quot;Small disadvantaged business concern" means a small business concern that represents, as part of its offer that --
+"Small disadvantaged business concern" means a small business concern that represents, as part of its offer that --

-- (1) It has received certification as a small disadvantaged business concern consistent with 13 CFR part 124, Subpart B; - (2) No material change in disadvantaged ownership and control has occurred since its certification; - (3) Where the concern is owned by one or more individuals, the net worth of each individual upon whom the certification is based does not exceed \$750,000 after taking into account the applicable exclusions set forth at 13 CFR 124.104(c)(2); and - (4) It is identified, on the date of its representation, as a certified small disadvantaged business in the database maintained by the Small Business Administration (PRO-Net).
+- (1)(i) It has received certification as a small disadvantaged business concern consistent with 13 CFR part 124, Subpart B; - (ii) No material change in disadvantaged ownership and control has occurred since its certification; - (iii) Where the concern is owned by one or more individuals, the net worth of each individual upon whom the certification is based does not exceed \$750,000 after taking into account the applicable exclusions set forth at 13 CFR 124.104(c)(2); and - (iv) It is identified, on the date of its representation, as a certified small disadvantaged business in the CCR Dynamic Small Business Search database maintained by the Small Business Administration, or - (2) It represents in writing that it qualifies as a small disadvantaged business (SDB) for any Federal subcontracting program, and believes in good faith that it is owned and controlled by one or more socially and economically disadvantaged individuals and meets the SDB eligibility criteria of 13 CFR 124.1002.